Based on my personal experience, below are the 8 key data science team roles to think about when building and leading a data science team.

 Data Science Developer

 Data Science Developers design, develop, and code large data (science) analytics applications to support scientific or enterprise/business processes.
 This role enables models to be deployed (i.e., use a model in production) and requires some expertise in data science, as well as knowledge of how to effectively develop software applications.
 Sometimes this role is known as a machine learning engineer.
+Regardless, they help bridge the worlds of data science and software development.

 Data Science Product Owner